iceablemedia/wortex-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.2 =
+September 24th, 2014
+* Tested with WP 4.0
+* Fixed hAtom structured data (Errors like Missing required field "entry-title" / "updated" / hCard "author" in Google Webmaster tools)
+* Updated hAtom structured data: using post date as "published" and modified_date as "updated"
+* Removed hentry class from pages (hentry is irrelevant for static content)
+* Updated Font-Awesome from 4.0.3 to 4.2.0

 = 1.1.1 =
 September 1st, 2014